Andrew W. Mellon Postdoctoral Fellowship

 In selecting a cohort of fellows, the Forum aims for a balanced mix of recent Ph.D.s and more seasoned tenure-track faculty (who do not yet have tenure).
 Preference will be given to candidates whose proposals are interdisciplinary, who have not held a comparable postdoctoral fellowship elsewhere or enjoyed previous use of the resources of the University of Pennsylvania, and who would particularly benefit from and contribute to Penn's intellectual life.

 NOTE: International scholars are appointed Mellon fellows under a J-1 visa only (Research Scholar status).
-No other visa categories are eligible, and no exceptions can be made.
-This includes permanent residence status, which Penn does not sponsor for postdoctoral fellows.
+No exceptions can be made.
 The Penn Humanities Forum reserves the right to cancel awards if the recipient is unable to meet this condition.
 Applicants should consult the international programs office at their current university to confirm eligibility before applying for this fellowship.